philippgehrig/AutonomesFahren/README.md

 # AutonomesFahren

-This repo is for the final project durin g my autonomous driving class
+This repo is for the final project during my autonomous driving class